Toloka/docs/en/guide/concepts/sandbox.md

     {% endcut %}

-1. Log in to the sandbox using the Toloker account and test your tasks.
+1. [Log in to the sandbox](https://we.sandbox.toloka.ai/auth?role=TOLOKER) using the Toloker account and test your tasks.
 Make sure that the buttons and task response validation are set up correctly, and assess how long it takes to complete the tasks.
 Make sure that the [Toloker selection](filters.md) and [quality control](control.md) work.

-## How to move a task to the production version of Toloka {#export}
+## How to move projects to the production version of Toloka {#export}

 {% note alert "Restriction" %}